BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 What is Shockwave Therapy and can it reduce the pain of CRPS?

-Shockwave therapy?
 A lady suffering CRPS emailed to ask whether I knew anything about it.
-I had to confess that I didn’t.
-My first thought was that, whatever it is, it doesn’t sound very pleasant; not the type of therapy where you’re watching the clock keenly until the next session.
-In fact, before investigating it further, I was expecting to find quackery of the worst kind; but much to my surprise, no. There is published mainstream research on this therapy, including one paper on CRPS.
+I had to confess that I did not.
+My first thought was that, whatever it is, it doesn’t sound very pleasant; not the type of therapy where you’re keenly awaiting the next session.
+Investigating it further, I was expecting to find quackery of the worst kind; but much to my surprise, no. There are published mainstream research papers on this therapy, including one on CRPS.

-Shockwave therapy is the use of targeted, high amplitude waves of energy similar to sound waves for a variety of medical purposes.
+Shockwave therapy is the use of targeted, high amplitude waves of energy similar to sound waves for medical purposes.
 The therapy has been around for a long time and was first used in the treatment of kidney and gallbladder stones.
-In this context, shockwaves are used to fragment the stones, with the fragments then passing naturally out of the body.
+In this context, shockwaves are used to fragment the stones, with the fragments then passing naturally and harmlessly out of the body.

 Over time, variations on the therapy have been found to be beneficial in other spheres, particularly in orthopaedics and rehabilitation, where it is used to treat a growing number of conditions affecting joints, tendons and muscles.
 Research has shown that it can also prove helpful for chronic pain.
 A 2014 study suggests that shockwave therapy in conjunction with an exercise programme can be beneficial for those suffering chronic low back pain.